John's Bio ...

 I had music lessons and learned to read music, I can't play the piano properly from music but am quite proficient at keyboards of all kinds and play guitar bass and most stringed instruments OK.
 I also dabble with drums and percussion so can create my recordings solo.

-The 70s is my era musically Led Zep 2 Steely Dan Stevie Wonder Bowie Little Feat British prog rock such as Caravan, Soft Machine, Hatfield and the North, Gong and also although it was not trendy at the time I always liked country music and The Carpenters.
+The 70s is my era musically Led Zep 2, Steely Dan ,Stevie Wonder, Bowie ,Little Feat, British prog rock such as Caravan, Soft Machine, Hatfield and the North, Gong and also although it was not trendy at the time I always liked country music and The Carpenters.
+Also the Prog giants Yes and Genesis (when they were still prog)

 By the 1980s I was entertaining ideas of succeeding in the music industry as a songwriter and performer but the need to earn a living for a growing family had put a stop to that by 1986 and I only started again once I was semi-retired in the early 2010's.

-My songs are amalgamations of 2 notebooks one of lyrical ideas and the other of musical fragments.
-My words cover a wide range of personal emotions and scraps of current affairs and things I find interesting.
 Musical bits come in the form of melodies, riffs, chord sequences, rhythms and sounds I find promising.
 I am often working on more than one song at a time so lyrics and music might switch around.

-Once I have a set of songs I like to finish them off, put them in order and compile an album.
-I always liked listening to whole albums and I think the tracklist is very important to tell a bit of a story and develop and atmosphere.
-When I decided to write a musical this came to the fore because the narrative is everything and Lily the Musical is like a double album to me.
+Once I have a set of songs I like to finish them off, think about how they would work in order and then compile an album.
+I always preferred listening to whole albums rather than individual tracks and if enough thought has been put into it the tracklist is important to tell a bit of a story and develop and atmosphere.

-Truthfully I have always written songs and produced recordings for my own enjoyment but I have never given up the idea that others might like them too.
+I have always written songs and produced recordings for my own enjoyment but I have never given up the idea that others might like them too.

 John (Crawley) 2025